andreyorst/SimpleSnippets.vim/README.md

 movement knowledge beyond the limitations of any emacs user.
 But again, I decided to try snippet managers.
 I've tried many, and sticked with Ultisnips.
-It is great plugin, and I highly recommend you to use it, if you're using Vim (ultisnips works in neovim too, but it is not supported officially), and you have rather powerful machine, because ultisnips requires some resources, wich in my case was performance killer on my GPD Pocket, and Nexus 5x (yes I use neovim on my smartpfone a lot).
+It is great plugin, and I highly recommend you to use it, if you're using Vim (ultisnips works in NeoVim too, but it is not supported officially), and you have rather powerful machine, because ultisnips requires some resources, wich in my case was performance killer on my GPD Pocket, and Nexus 5x (yes I use NeoVim on my smartphone a lot).

 So I've decided to try other plugins, but some of them were poor for functional, some were even slower, and some lacked functions to use in my mappings.